Skip to Main Content

 *

-• Add the asterisk (*) to the end of a search term to retrieve variant endings.
+• The asterisk [*] replaces zero or more characters at the end of a search term to retrieve words with various endings.

 connect* retrieves connect, connection, connectivity, etc.